Higher block rates can make nodes, indexers, wallets, explorers, and archival tools harder to operate independently.

 Risks

-Kaspa risks and open questions.
+Kaspa risks and open questions

-Citable summary: Fast PoW, Toccata, apps, liquidity, mining, and infrastructure each need separate evidence before broad claims are safe.
+Summary: Fast PoW, Toccata, apps, liquidity, mining, and infrastructure each need separate evidence before broad claims are safe.

-Main objections.
+Main objections

 Proof-of-Work security still needs enough long-term miner revenue as emissions decline.

-Useful money and DeFi need depth, custody, exchange support, market makers, support, and accounting paths.
+Money and DeFi need depth, custody, exchange support, market makers, support, and accounting paths.

 ASIC supply, pool behavior, geography, and operator visibility can concentrate practical influence.